Energy price cap: Why are gas and electricity bills going up and can I fix?

 What is happening to prepayment customers?

-Between January and March, households on prepayment meters will pay slightly less than those on direct debit, with a typical bill of £1,690, a rise of £21 from the previous quarter.
+Between April and June, households on prepayment meters will pay slightly less than those on direct debit, with a typical bill of £1,803, a rise of £113 from the previous quarter.

-About four million households had prepayment meters in April 2024, according to Ofgem.
+About four million households had prepayment meters in January 2025, according to Ofgem.

 Many have been in place for years, but some were installed more recently after customers struggled to pay higher bills.

-New rules mean suppliers must give customers more opportunity to clear their debts before switching them to a meter.
+Rules introduced in November 2023 mean suppliers must give customers more opportunity to clear their debts before switching them to a meter.
 They cannot be installed at all in certain households.

 What are standing charges and how are they changing?